franzone/CleanupMyMailbox/README.md

 Finally, having all other avenues closed to me, I decided to write my own utility to perform this task.
 I am, after all, a Software Engineer.

+## Download
+You can click on the __Release__ tab above or navigate to https://github.com/franzone/CleanupMyMailbox/releases.

 ## Usage
 ### To print help
 ```